-Before entering the insurance business, I was a Director of Business Development at Afilias, offering registry services and secondary DNS to the domain name industry.
+Before entering the insurance business, I was a Director of Business Development at a company called Afilias, offering registry services and secondary DNS to the domain name industry.
+They were acquired.
 Prior to this I was the Vice President of Channel Development at 101Domain.com.
-I’ve been involved in the domain name business now for over 17 years and am still very excited about the industry.
-I’ve recently joined the Executive Board of the Domain Name Association.
+I was involved in the domain name business for over 20 years and remain very interested in the industry.
+In fact, I was on the Executive Board of the Domain Name Association.

-I became interested in the Internet and domain names while working as a National Accounts Manager at AT&T Wireless and have made it my full time profession since 1999.
+I became interested in the Internet and domain names while working as a National Accounts Manager at AT&T Wireless and have made it my full time profession in 1999.

 At that time, there were several “worlds” that existed in the domain name industry and they were very much separate.